SOEN-341-Project/Group-P-soen-341-project-2022/online-shopping-website/backend/How to use the api.md

   - Method: GET
   - Requires: nothing
   - Optional: Any parameters and any body
+  - Returns: Parameters and body

 - #### Route: `/post`

   - Method: POST
   - Requires: nothing
   - Optional: Any parameters and any body
+  - Returns: Parameters and body

 - #### Route: `/delete`
   - Method: DELETE
   - Requires: nothing
   - Optional: Any parameters and any body
+  - Returns: Parameters and body

 ### User Routes `/api/users`